What happened to the Menéndez brothers' money? All that is known

 The prosecution argued that they conducted the murders to inherit their father's multimillion-dollar estate.
 In a twist of events, the brothers did not inherit as much wealth as they expected.

 They inherited about $2 million each after loans and taxes, but their expectation was to inherit $90 million.
-Their parents had loans on their Calabasas and Beverly Hills homes.
+It turned out that their parents had loans on their Calabasas and Beverly Hills homes.

 When the loans on the properties were deducted, the value of José's real estate was $5.7 million.
 The brothers thought their parents had hidden millions in a secret Swiss bank account.
 This was not the case.